Some Examples

 }

-// Establish a socket connection
+// Establish socket connection

 $client = stream_socket_client($address, $errno, $errmsg);